martinglass/TOF10120-OLED-Measuring-Device/readme.md

 The code works on Arduino and other Microcontroller boards, for example with the Arduino IDE appl.

-The code has been created, odified and adapted from https://www.electroniclinic.com/tof10120-laser-rangefinder-arduino-display-interfacing-code/ and original Chinese source,
+The code has been created, modified and adapted from https://www.electroniclinic.com/tof10120-laser-rangefinder-arduino-display-interfacing-code/ and original Chinese source,

 <i>by Martin Glass December 2022 (c)</i>